Ken Kwapis

 He is an award-winning director of motion pictures and television.
 Ken Kwapis has directed eleven feature films, among them A Walk in the Woods, based on Bill Bryson’s acclaimed comedic memoir; He’s Just Not That Into You, based on the New York Times bestselling advice book; and The Sisterhood of the Traveling Pants, adapted from the beloved young adult novel.
 Other films include the rescue adventure Big Miracle, and the romantic comedies License to Wed and He Said, She Said (co-directed with Marisa Silver).
 Kwapis’s feature debut was Sesame Street Presents: Follow That Bird, starring Jim Henson’s Muppets.

 For television, Kwapis helped launch nine series, including the groundbreaking HBO comedy The Larry Sanders Show, Fox’s Emmy Award-winning The Bernie Mac Show, and NBC’s The Office.
-Kwapis directed the pilot of The Office and its series finale, along with many memorable episodes – “Casino Night,” Booze Cruise,” “Diversity Day,” to name a few.
+Kwapis directed the pilot of The Office and its series finale.
+He also directed many memorable episodes – “Casino Night,” Booze Cruise,” “Diversity Day,” to name a few.
 He won an Emmy nomination for directing the episode “Gay Witch Hunt.”

 Listen to Ken Kwapis speak on measuring success on Radio WRKR.